M1txY/GitBook-to-JSON-Exporter/README.md

 # GitBook Documentation to GPT Optimizer

 ## Overview
-This project provides a powerful tool for converting GitBook documentation into a JSON format, specifically designed to facilitate the customization and optimization of GPT models (such as ChatGPT) using specialized, up-to-date documentation.
+This project provides a tool for converting GitBook documentation into a JSON format, specifically designed to facilitate the customization and optimization of GPT models (such as ChatGPT) using specialized, up-to-date documentation.

 ## Features
 - **Automated Conversion**: Converts GitBook documentation to structured JSON format.